boyter/boyter.org/content/posts/sloc-cloc-code.md

 	list github.com/boyter/scc/processor.countStats

-Checking profile output showed that rather unsuprisingly since my addition of the complexity calculation the core loop takes most of the time.
+Checking profile output showed that rather unsurprisingly since my addition of the complexity calculation the core loop takes most of the time.
 In the below the core loop is the large box on the top left side named countStats.

 ![Profile](/static/sloc-cloc-code/profile1.png)

-Having a look at what I had in the core loop before I added any optimisations looked as below.
+Having a look at what I had in the core loop before I modified anything.

 {{<highlight go>}}
 if currentState == S_BLANK && checkForMatch(currentByte, index, endPoint, singleLineCommentChecks, fileJob) {